kanmaruean/Metric-Imperial-Unit-Conversion/README.md

 Navigate to the project directory: `cd YOUR_REPO_NAME`

-Open index.html: Simply open the index.html file in your web browser.
+Open index.html: Simply open the index.html file in your web browser or Go <a href="https://sage-sherbet-3faa4e.netlify.app/">here</a>

 ## Project Structure